nsibl/Undergrad-Coursework/README.md

   Exploration of more advanced programming concepts using Java.
 Topics included object-oriented programming, inheritance, polymorphism, exception handling, and GUI development.

 **Introduction to Databases**
   Focused on relational database design and programming with SQL.
-Also covered integrating databases with Java using JDBC.
+Also covered integrating databases with Java.

 **Data Structures**
   In-depth study of data organization techniques and algorithms in Java.
 Covered arrays, linked lists, stacks, queues, trees, graphs, sorting and searching algorithms, and complexity analysis.